Narender14/E-commerce/README.md

 E-Commerce - Website :
 =====================
+It is a general-purpose E-commerce website designed and developed in HTML and CSS and backhand with PHP and MySQL.

 ![ScreenShot](https://raw.github.com/Narender14/E-commerce/master/images/Home.png)

 ![ScreenShot](https://raw.github.com/Narender14/E-commerce/master/images/Search.png)
-It is a general-purpose E-commerce website designed and developed in HTML and CSS and backhand with PHP and MySQL.Website has various features like -
+Website has various features like -

 <ul>
 <li>SignUp.</li>